 The School Resource Officer Program (SRO) is a successful partnership between the Baltimore County Police Department and Baltimore County Public Schools (BCPS).
 The program has expanded from two officers in 1997, to at least one officer in every high school and middle school.
 Currently, there are 63 SROs assigned to BCPS middle and high schools.

 The SRO Program is a nationally accepted program involving the placement of a law enforcement officer within the educational environment.
 School Resource Officers receive specialized training given by the National Association of School Resource Officers.
 The basic TRIAD concept, which signifies the philosophy of the school resource officer program, dictates that officers are teachers, counselors, and law enforcers.

 As teachers, officers are ad-hoc members of the staff and are responsible for the following:

 - Provide law-related education to students

-- Act as guest speakers when needed to assist in teaching law-related classes
+- High school SROs act as guest speakers when needed to assist in teaching law-related classes

 - Provide law enforcement and community service information to students, parents and staff

 - Work closely with their school-based counselors to ensure each student receives proper guidance

 - Drive marked police vehicles